Challenges and Opportunities of Gravitational Wave Searches above 10 kHz: Basic Concepts and Notation

 \section{Basic Concepts and Notation}

-We introduce here the main concepts, and set out the notation, that will be used in this report.
-In order to appropriately characterise GW sources and the ability of detectors to measure them, a basic set of concepts and notation must be introduced.
-We briefly introduce these concepts and the corresponding notation in this section, starting with sources, and following up with detectors.
+We introduce here the main concepts, and set out the notation, that will be used in this report \reply{in order to appropriately characterise GW sources and the ability of detectors to measure them.
+We start by discussing sources in a general way, and follow up with a similarly general discussion of detectors.}